-Like most of the planet, 2020 hasn't really gone to plan and I'm working from home and replacing endless video conferences and meetings in the office with Microsoft Teams and Amazon Chime calls.
+Like most of the planet, 2020 didn't really go to plan and I was working from home and replacing endless video conferences and meetings in the office with Microsoft Teams and Amazon Chime calls.
 Quite frankly the audio on these calls is awful, with a mixture of cheap tinny mic's in laptops and the odd cheap, or sometimes expensive headset that doesn't really represent the voice of the person very well, and being USB isn't terribly useful for anything else.
-The additional fact that any reasonably priced headset has long gone and is on back order, I thought I'd have something I can use on the radio when I'm back in the office, instead of getting lost in a box somewhere.
+The additional fact that any reasonably priced headset has long gone and is on back order, I thought I'd have something I can use on the radio when I'm back at the office, instead of getting lost in a box somewhere.

-I've not found a cable diagram for this cable so have put the following information together in the hope it helps someone else get their BPHS-1 on the air a bit quicker than I did.
+I didn't find a cable diagram for a Yaesu 8-pin to XLR cable so have put the following information together in the hope it helps someone else get their BPHS-1 on the air a bit quicker than I did.

 The following cable is a alternative to the Heil CC1-XLR-Y8BAL cable, without the PTT in this case, but can be easily added.
 I've not seen one of these cables to comment on the build quality or anything within the wiring that may be better or worse ?
 This one works well though, and costs about £5 + your time.

 - Neutrik XLR Female Connector